dsti-diabetes-detection-A24/Diabetes_Detection/ycch_report.md

 ## Feature Engineering

-After data cleaning, I enhanced the dataset with meaningful derived features to capture complex physiological relationships:
+After data cleaning, I enhanced the dataset **in my branch of the project** with meaningful derived features to capture complex physiological relationships:

 ### Age Group Categorization
 I transformed the continuous age variable into clinically relevant age categories: